 Stylus connections and events are handled by

 PSPDFStylusManager, which uses a set of drivers.
-A stylus driver is class that implements the
+A stylus driver is a class that implements the

 PSPDFStylusDriver protocol.
 Each stylus vendor uses a different SDK for hardware communication.
 We can’t ship these SDKs for license reasons, but we ship corresponding

 PSPDFStylusManager.
 Via this generic approach, you can even add support for SDKs that we don’t yet support.
 (Or better, ping us, and we might add it ourselves.)

 Note that each SDK supports one or multiple hardware products.
 We only list the SDK since the individual companies might change their hardware offerings over time.
 We’re not affiliated with any of these companies and are providing Amazon links for convenience.

 Add SDKs and driver implementations for each stylus you want to support.

 PSPDFViewController, register the driver classes by setting

 To see this in action, take a look at our example,